-Clause 55.03-7 safety objectives and standards have been met by having entrances to the dwellings and accessways obvious from the street view, no planting proposed in front of the entrances and exits ways of the site, there is a passageway to the east side boundary that is 1.2m wide, after discussions with the applicant a 1.2m gateway has been provided at the entrance and exit of the passageway that is near the secluded private open spaces of the dwellings, in addition to having 16 hardwired security lighting along that pathway this outcome achieves a high sense of security for residents.
+Clause 55.03-7 safety objectives and standards have been met by having entrances to the dwellings and accessways obvious from the street view and no planting proposed in front of the entrances and exits ways of the site.
+There is a passageway to the east side boundary that is 1.2m wide.
+After discussions with the applicant a 1.2m gateway has been provided at the entrance and exit of the passageway that is near the secluded private open spaces of the dwellings.
+In addition to having 16 hardwired security lighting along that pathway these outcomes achieve a high sense of security for residents.